 Projects that effectively use advertising techniques to support local, regional and/or national programs on behalf of public interests and/or for community betterment.

-You will find additional entry details for each category on the Club Achievement Submission Form.
+You will find additional entry details for each category on the National Club Achievement Book Entry Form.

 Once your entry is prepared, please fill out the entry form and upload your PDF at the link below.